TheThunderGuyS/useful-tags/README.md

 <h1 align="center">usefulTags</h1>
-<p align="center">A tiny JavaScript library incorporating some useful template tag functions.</p>
+<p align="center">A tiny JavaScript library providing some useful template tag functions.</p>

 ---
 ![code size: < 10kb](https://img.shields.io/github/languages/code-size/thethunderguys/usefulTags) ![license: MIT](https://img.shields.io/github/license/thethunderguys/usefulTags?color=orange) ![release: 1.x.x](https://img.shields.io/github/v/release/thethunderguys/usefulTags?sort=semver&color=brightgreen) [![codefactor: A+](https://img.shields.io/codefactor/grade/github/thethunderguys/usefulTags/trunk?label=codefactor&logo=codefactor)](https://www.codefactor.io/repository/github/thethunderguys/usefultags) [![code style: prettier](https://img.shields.io/badge/code%20style-prettier-ff69b4?logo=prettier&logoColor=informational)](https://github.com/prettier/prettier)

-usefulTags is a compact JavaScript library that adds a handful of commonly used and helpful template tags.
+usefulTags is a compact JavaScript library that adds a handful of commonly used template tags.
-It aims to be small, simple and practical by adding nothing but 4 template tags.
+It aims to be small and simple by adding what I see to be the 4 most helpful.

 By default, template strings preserve all newlines and indents, which can be irritating and make source code look awful. usefulTags' primary purpose is to resolve this issue in the vast majority of use cases, with 4 tags for managing newlines and indents.